aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

     # if a section has subsections, you can add them as follows:
   - name: Encoding Long Contexts in Retrieval-Augmented Generation (RAG)
     subsections:
-      - name: Naive Chuncking
+      - name: Naive chunking
-      - name: Late Chuncking
+      - name: Late chunking
   - name: Encoding Long Contexts in Document Classification

     subsections: